guyro85/Kirby-Final-Project/README.md

 The proggraming language used is assembly.

 # files:
-The project presentation is on the _ file.
+The project presentation is on the project presentation.docx file.
-The actual code is on the _ file.
+The actual code is on the code.asm file.
 The rest are mostly pictures.